rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/installing-server/basic-ssl-config/index.md

 #### Adding Hosts

+There are two ways in which hosts can be configured to use the correct certificate.
+The first one is more convenient when the certificate is just issued for `rancher` and the single purpose of the host is to act as a rancher agent.
+The second takes advantage of the host systems root certificates and requires the custom CA to be bundled up in there.

+##### Method 1: Mounting the single certificate

 1. On the host that you want to add into Rancher, save the CA certificate, which must be in pem format, into the directory `/var/lib/rancher/etc/ssl` with the file name `ca.crt`.

 2. Add the [custom host]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/), which is just copying and pasting the command from the UI.
 The command will already include  `-v /var/lib/rancher:/var/lib/rancher`, so the file will automatically be copied onto your host.

+##### Method 2: Adding the systems certificate file

+1. Copy the command for adding a custom host from the UI.

+2. Add a mount for the systems certificate file (this can be different, depending on your distro) and set an env variable to instruct the agent to use it: `-e REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt -v /etc/ssl/certs/ca-certificates.crt:/etc/ssl/certs/ca-certificates.crt`